Democrats fret as Garland's January 6 investigation creeps closer to pre-midterm deadline

 Two dozen leading Democrats in Washington and across the country tell CNN that Garland may have missed his moment to bring criminal charges against top Trump administration officials before it would get caught up in the 2024 presidential campaign jockeying set to begin later this year, after the midterm elections.

 Garland, a longtime federal judge with a quiet demeanor, has vowed to keep politics out of decision-making at the Justice Department, though he says he is not avoiding political cases.
-And senior aides to the attorney general say they still have plenty of time in President Joe Biden's administration should they decide to bring any prosecutions against Trump or his allies.
+And Justice officials say they still have plenty of time in President Joe Biden's administration should they decide to bring prosecutions for any crimes connected to the effort to overturn the election results.

 The Justice Department has traditionally held to a 60-day window before Election Days to hold off on political prosecutions, which would put a cutoff date in early September.
 However, that usually has applied only to people who are on the ballot in the upcoming election.

-Note: CLARIFICATION: This story has been updated to clarify the scope of the Department of Justice's investigation into January 6th.